 Migrate your customers to new plans

 To purchase the new subscription, from the Partner Center menu, select Customers, select the customer you want to move, and then select Add subscriptions.

 Select the subscription you want to purchase from the catalog (in this case, one of the options above), enter the number of licenses, and then select Submit.

 Your customer should now have both old and new subscriptions, the old Skype for Business Online Plan 1 subscription and the new ‘target’ subscription, for example, Option 1 - Office 365 Enterprise F1.

-To reassign the customer's users' licenses, from the Dashboard menu, select Customers, select the customer you are moving, and then select Users and licenses.
+To reassign the customer's users' licenses, from the Partner Center menu, select Customers, select the customer you are moving, and then select Users and licenses.
 The customer’s Users and Licenses page opens.

 To reassign user license, select the user to reassign and then select Manage licenses.

 On the Manage licenses page, clear the Skype for Business Online Plan 1 license check box and select a new service plan for the subscription the customer is moving to.

 Select Submit.
 A confirmation page lists the new license assignments.
 Continue this same process for other users who need license assignments.